-Question 1.13 External Organisation/Gatekeeper: Please note that an application to the e-Ethics Committee should only be submitted once external approval has been obtained.
-Depending on the approval already granted - e.g. NREC via IRAS application or another university's ethics committee - the external ethics paperwork should be submitted rather a UCLan Ethics Application Form (see further guidance or contact the Research Development and Support Team roffice@uclan.ac.uk) for advice.
+Question 1.13 External Organisation/Gatekeeper: Please note that an application to the Ethics Review Panel should only be submitted once external approval has been obtained.
+Depending on the approval already granted - e.g. NREC via IRAS application or another university's ethics committee - the external ethics paperwork should be submitted rather a UCLan Ethics Application Form (see further guidance or contact the Ethics and Integrity Unit in Research Services EthicsInfo@uclan.ac.uk) for advice.